rayj3chen/interest-rate-swap-pricing/README.md

 # Interest Rate Swap Pricing with QuantLib

+## Overview
+A swap is a financial derivative contract in which two parties agree to exchange cash flows or liabilities from two different financial instruments.
+Swaps are commonly used to hedge risks, speculate on market movements, or gain exposure to different markets.
+The most common type of swap is the interest rate swap, but there are many other types, including currency swaps, commodity swaps, and credit default swaps.

+An interest rate swap is the most common type of swap.
+It involves two parties exchanging interest payments based on a specified notional amount.
+Typically, one party pays a fixed interest rate, while the other pays a floating interest rate (e.g., LIBOR, SOFR, or Euribor).

 This project demonstrates how to price an **interest rate swap** using the **QuantLib** library in Python.
 It includes the calculation of the Net Present Value (NPV) of the swap, analysis of the fixed and floating legs, and visualization of the yield curve.

----

-## Overview

-An **interest rate swap** is a financial derivative in which two parties agree to exchange interest payments based on a specified notional amount.
-This project uses the **QuantLib** library to:
-- Define the terms of the swap.
-- Create a yield curve for discounting cash flows.
-- Calculate the NPV of the swap.
-- Visualize the yield curve.

----

 ## Explanation of the Code